2023 Best Economics Bachelor's Degree Schools in Wisconsin

 You’ll join some of the best and brightest minds around you if you attend Saint Norbert College.
 The school came in at #4 on this year’s Best Economics Bachelor’s Degree Schools in Wisconsin list.
 SNC is a small private not-for-profit school located in the suburb of De Pere.

-Out of the 14 schools in Wisconsin that were part of this year’s ranking, University of Wisconsin - Whitewater landed the # 5 spot on the list.
-Located in the distant town of Whitewater, UW - Whitewater is a public college with a large student population.
+A rank of #5 on this year’s list means University of Wisconsin - Whitewater is a great place for economics students working on their bachelor’s degree.
+Located in the town of Whitewater, UW - Whitewater is a public college with a fairly large student population.

-University of Wisconsin - La Crosse came in at #6 in this year’s edition of the Best Economics Bachelor’s Degree Schools in Wisconsin ranking.
-Located in the city of La Crosse, UW - La Crosse is a public school with a fairly large student population.
+With a ranking of #6, University of Wisconsin - La Crosse did quite well on this year’s best schools for economics students working on their bachelor’s degree.
+Located in the city of La Crosse, UW - La Crosse is a public college with a large student population.

 While working on their Bachelor's Degree, economics majors at UW - La Crosse accumulate an average of around $21,863 in student debt.